 Feedback and performance conversations

-Feedback is a critical element in performance management, not only because it directs the focus on learning and improvement, but also because it allows individuals to monitor their progress towards goals and stay motivated.
+Feedback is important because it both directs employees’ attention to learning and development, and supports motivation by helping them to see their progress towards goals.
 So it’s important that feedback is given regularly.
-Many organisations are moving towards more continuous feedback, rather than relying on annual or six-monthly reviews, which is very positive change.
+Many organisations are moving towards more continuous feedback, rather than relying on annual or six-monthly reviews, which is a positive change.

 Asking good questions – when to use open or closed questions, and how to probe in a way that encourages people to expand on their experiences, views or feelings.